Lake Street Dive: Influences

 All the band members were singing and/or playing musical instruments by the time they were in third grade.
-Most had some classical music training growing up and their parents were musicians.
+Most had some classical music training growing up, and their parents were musicians.
 Each had migrated to jazz by the time they met.
 However, the band says they were influenced by the music their parents were playing at home.
 This ranged from classic jazz to '60s soul to rock and roll.

 The band members profess to love the entire Beatles discography.
 Kearney wrote "Hello?
-Goodbye!" and the band plays "Don't Make Me Hold Your Hand", both referencing Beatles tunes.
-Olson says he was inspired by Paul McCartney's love/vice lyrical concept in "Got to Get You Into My Life" when he wrote "You Go Down Smooth".
+Goodbye!" and the band plays "Don't Make Me Hold Your Hand," both referencing Beatles tunes.
+Olson says he was inspired by Paul McCartney's love/vice lyrical concept in "Got to Get You into My Life" when he wrote "You Go Down Smooth."

 The band's traditional Halloween specials and covers on the EP release Fun Machine give an idea of the genres that influence them.
-These range from songs by the Mamas and the Papas, ABBA, the Drifters, Fleetwood Mac, Hall & Oates, Jackson 5 and Paul McCartney.
+These range from songs by the Mamas and the Papas, ABBA, the Drifters, Fleetwood Mac, Hall & Oates, Queen, Jackson 5 and Paul McCartney.

-The band has been influenced by classic pop and swing era jazz.
+The band has been influenced by classic pop and swing-era jazz.
 "We want it to sound like the Beatles and Motown had a party together," says drummer Mike Calabrese.
 Critics describe their music as "Sounds Like: Llewyn Davis's favorite pop group; Motown meets the Brill Building in jazzy, soulful, woulda-been Sixties chart toppers."

 Price has said that the band's performances are influenced by the audience in front of them.
 "We are translating [crowd energy] on stage, trying to figure out what kind of energy to put out to the crowds.
-For the first time we feel we can mold the energy of a room."
+For the first time, we feel we can mold the energy of a room."